- Transactions Log

 If you want to see the details for one registration, click the description link.
 This will open another tab in your browser and display just the transactions with that description.
 To match the report, enter the same date range.
 Return to the initial tab for the report.
 Click another description link and that group of transactions will display in the same tab as the other group.
 This allows you to easily go back and forth between the totals report and the details for each description.

-Contributions - The Basics - Note the Weekly Processes section.
+Contributions - Note the Weekly Processes section.

 - Totals by Batch/Description